elliottxp/green-box/index.md

     "Go ice skating",
     "Take photos of things outdoors",
     "Go for a walk around the block",
-    "Go for a swim at the pool, salt & vinegar chips as a reward", "Cook some muffins",
+    "Go for a swim at the pool, have salt & vinegar chips as a reward", "Cook some muffins",
-    "Go to the Art Gallery",
+    "Go to the art gallery",
     "Pick again to add suspense",
     "Cook something new",
     "Go for a bike ride",